Sialitech/label-siali/docs/source/guide/install_enterprise_docker.md

 ### Start using Docker Compose

-To run Label Studio Enterprise in production, start it using [Docker compose](https://docs.docker.com/compose/).
-This configuration lets you connect Label Studio to external databases and services.
+To run Siali Label Enterprise in production, start it using [Docker compose](https://docs.docker.com/compose/).
+This configuration lets you connect Siali Label to external databases and services.

 1. Create a file, `label-studio-enterprise/env.list` with the required environment variables:
 ```